tumblr/genesis/README.md

 # Deployment

 What gets deployed?
-The web/ and tasks/ trees get deployed execpt for config.yml.
+The web/ and tasks/ trees get deployed except for config.yml.

 Deployment is currently done via a git based deploy.
 There are three setup steps to get going.